-Despite the jolly color scheme, this '88 Carrera does not suffer fools.
+Despite the lighthearted color scheme, there’s very little that’s friendly this ’88 Carrera.
 Its instantaneous turbo response, frightening thrust, and surprisingly compliant suspension should encourage any hot-blooded enthusiast to start saving their pennies for the day when they can build something equally terrifying—and perhaps something just as colorful.

 What’s the Recipe?

 The formula is simple and effective.
 Take a basic ’88 Carrera, drape it in the skin of a 993 GT2 Evo, add a 964 RS’ rear end, then place an incredible powerplant betwixt the car’s haunches.
 The custom 3.5-liter mill builds boost instantaneously thanks to nicely-sized Garrett turbos, which help make 640 horsepower at 5,100 rpm and 442 lb-ft of torque at 2,000 rpm.
 The vital aspect with this engine is the powerband suits the tightest hairpins; always providing Schwaiger with the low-end response he’s after, and yet, the enginer has that infectious top-end that every turbocharged racing engine ought to have.
 Who needs a hybrid?

 The engine uses camshafts from a GT2 Evo, Carillo conrods, a racing exhaust manifold, and a custom intercooler with truncated runners for that lightning response.
 With that hybrid-like torque pushing a mere 2,200 pounds around, the 911 squats, rotates, and fires out of corners with surprising poise; only formula cars and four wheel-drive machines match that sort of slotcar acceleration.
 Chalk some of that up to 335-section Avon slicks in the rear, but there’s more to it than sticky rubber.